tgdwyer/tgdwyer.github.io/_chapters/monad.md

 ## Conclusion

 Monads really round out Haskell, making it a very powerful language with elegant ways to abstract common programming patterns.
 So far, we have looked at the `Maybe`, `IO`, and `List` monad instances.
+The `Maybe` monad allowed us to chain operations which may fail; `IO` allowed us to chain operations which perform input and output; and the `List` instance of monad allows us to sequence operations that may have multiple results (flattening the cartesian product of the results).

 We’ll see Monads at work again in the next chapter when we build more sophisticated [parser combinators](https://tgdwyer.github.io/parsercombinators/).
-Here's a discussion about how to [thread state such as random seeds](https://tgdwyer.github.io/randmonad/) through functions using a custom monadic context which serves as an introduction to the builtin `State` monad.
+Additionally, here's a discussion about how to [thread state such as random seeds](https://tgdwyer.github.io/randmonad/) through functions using a custom monadic context which serves as an introduction to the builtin `State` monad.

-With everything you’ve covered so far you should now be empowered to go out and write real-world programs.
+With everything we've covered so far you should now be empowered to go out and write real-world programs.
 A slightly more advanced topic which you would soon encounter in the wild would be [Monad Transformers](https://en.wikibooks.org/wiki/Haskell/Monad_transformers), which let you work within multiple monadic contexts at once.
 We’ll leave these for future self exploration though.

 ## Glossary